NatWest apologises after banking app goes down

 Editor

-NatWest has apologised after customers were unable to use the bank’s mobile app to access accounts or make payments.
+NatWest has apologised after an issue meant customers were unable to use the bank’s mobile app to access accounts or make payments on Friday morning.

-Customers said on social media that the app was showing an error and then logging them out from accessing their accounts.
+Customers said on social media early on Friday that the app was showing an error and logging them out.

-NatWest told customers it is working “as quickly as possible” to resolve the issue, which is being investigated by its technology team.

 Hundreds of NatWest and RBS users reported the problem on Friday, according to the Down Detector website.

-The payment issue comes on the last working day of the month, when some people typically get paid by their employers.
+The payment issue came on the last working day of the month when many people get paid by their employers.